Run private apps with Flycast

 Sometimes you need a middle ground between fully public apps and fully private apps.
 Flycast addresses are private but global IPv6 addresses inside your private network that go through the Fly Proxy, so you get all of the load management and Machine waking powers that you get for free with public apps.

-This blueprint covers what Flycast is, when and why you’d want to use it, and shows you how to create an instance of Ollama that you can connect to over Flycast.
+This blueprint covers what Flycast is, when and why you’d want to use it, and shows you how to deploy a small private HTTP service that you can connect to over Flycast.

 What is Flycast?